+1. Qualifications:

-- 1. Qualifications: - a.
+- a.
 Has basic computer skills - b.
+Has been a Board member for at least one (1) year

+2. Responsibilities:

-Has been a Board member for at least one year - 2.
-Responsibilities: - a.
-Secretary shall be responsible for minutes in absence of Executive Director - b.
+- a.
+Secretary shall be responsible for minutes in absence of the Executive Director - b.
 Assists the Executive Director with preparation of minutes by conducting the initial review - c.
 Reviews first draft of minutes prepared by the Executive Director - d.
-Ensures that the Task List is distributed to the Board within 10 business days after the meeting - e.
+Ensures that the Action Item List is distributed to the Board within ten (10) business days after the meeting - e.
 Archives published materials by or pertaining to the organization. - f.
-Communicates with Executive Office to ensure their compliance with archived documentation g.
+Communicates with Executive Office to ensure their compliance with archived documentation - g.
 Serves as a member of Executive Committee and may serve on the Strategic Planning Committee